cap-js/print/README.md

 - The attribute you want to print is of type `LargeBinary`
 - This attribute has the annotation `@Core.ContentDisposition: fileName`, where `fileName` is the attribute that specifies the file name
-- TODO: Your entity only has one `LargeBinary` attribute to print

 ### Annotations in CDS model